software-mansion/react-native-screens/native-stack/README.md

 #### `sheetInitialDetent`

-Initial detent for the sheet.
+Index of the initial detent for the sheet.
 Works only when `presentation` is set to `formSheet`.

+The detents must be defined in `sheetAllowedDetents` array.

 #### `sheetGrabberVisible` (iOS only)